cjolowicz/blog/content/posts/hypermodern-python-project-02-documentation.md

 - cookiecutter
 -->

-In this third installment of the Hypermodern Python series, I'm going to discuss how to add documentation to your project.
+In this second installment of the Hypermodern Python series, I'm going to discuss how to add documentation to your project.

 For your reference, below is a list of the articles in this series.

 - Chapter 1: Basics
-- Chapter 2: Type Checking
+- Chapter 2: Documentation
-- Chapter 3: Documentation
+- Chapter 3: Type Checking

 <!--
 This post has a companion repository: